 "It was amazing.
 We had been fighting for years with our neighbor about wanting to build on to our home.
 We had both hired lawyers in preparation for a long court battle.
 In two hours at the Justice Center we realized that it was not an all-or-nothing situation.
 My neighbor really only wanted to be reassured that we wouldn’t block her bedroom view of the park.
 A slight modification to my plans solved the problem.
 We broke ground on construction the same week.
 And we’re now on speaking terms with each other."

-Here are examples of a few types of cases successfully resolved through JCA.
+Listed below are some examples of types of cases successfully resolved through JCA:

 - Special Education issues